-Erin Shi serves as an intellectual property (IP) specialist in Shanghai, China, and covers eastern and central China.
+Erin Shi serves as a senior intellectual property (IP) specialist in Shanghai, China, and covers eastern and central China.
 She has more than 17 years of experience in IP law, having worked for agencies of both the Chinese and U.S. governments as well as an international law firm.

 Prior to re-joining the United States Patent and Trademark Office’s (USPTO) Shanghai team in 2019, Ms. Shi worked as an IP attorney for Jones Day Shanghai from 2015 to 2019.
 With her broad experience in both the public and private sectors, she provided clients with practical advice on various IP and regulatory issues.